Agoric/agoric-sdk/packages/vow/README.md

 ## Durability

-The vow package supports Zones, which are used to integrate Agoric's vat upgrade mechanism and `watchPromise`.
+The `@agoric/vat-data/vow.js` module allows Zones to integrate Agoric's vat upgrade mechanism.
 To create vow tools that deal with durable objects:

 ```js
 // NOTE: Cannot use `V` as it has non-durable internal state when unwrapping